 Latin American nations made considerable progress in implementing far-reaching trade reforms and opening their economies to outside competition during the first half of the 1990s.
-The prospects of hemispheric economic integration have spurred new sub- regional integration schemes and breathed life into sub-regional groups that had lost their stamina.
+The prospects of hemispheric economic integration have spurred new sub-regional integration schemes and breathed life into sub-regional groups that had lost their stamina.
 Most importantly, the political commitment at the Miami Summit to create an FTAA by the year 2005 was a product largely of pressures from many of the countries in the region.

-If the 1980s were Latin America's lost decade, the 1990s, particularly the first five years, may be the catchup years.
-From 1990-1999, the economies of the region have averaged roughly 3.5% growth, up from 1.1% in the 1980s.
-Inflation has been reduced dramatically, averaging around 10% in recent years compared to 550% in 1990.
-And fiscal deficits are now approximately 2% of gross domestic product, compared to 9% in 1983.
+If the 1980s were Latin America's lost decade, the 1990s, particularly the first five years, were the catchup years.
+In the 1990s, the economies of the region averaged roughly 3.5% growth, up from 1.1% in the 1980s.
+Inflation was reduced dramatically, from 500% in 1990 to 8% in recent years.
+Fiscal deficits are now approximately 2% of gross domestic product, compared to 9% in 1983.
+And foreign investment surged from \$9 billion in 1990 to \$76 billion in 2000.

 One of the central aspects of the economic transformation of the region has been impressive market-oriented reforms and unilateral trade liberalization.
+Privatization, especially of utilities, has enhanced efficiency.
 This trend has been, until Argentina's financial crisis of 2001-2002, complemented by a surge of sub-regional integration efforts and growing hemispheric interdependence.